 There are certain things that you need to do before you can submit an application for general assessment by CARS, depending on when you lodged your claim with the CTP insurer.
 If you lodged your claim on or after 1 October 2008 you will be required to participate in an informal settlement conference with the insurer before you can make an application for general assessment.
 You will also need to make sure that you have given the insurer copies of all documents that you would like the assessor to consider as part of the CARS assessment.

 Some matters are not suitable for assessment by CARS and will need to be dealt with at court.
 CARS determines whether a matter is suitable for assessment, or if it should be exempt from the CARS assessment process so that it can proceed straight to court.

-For more information about the types of disputes that can be assessed by MAS and CARS or for help lodging an application, contact the Claims Advisory Service on 1300 656 919.
+For more information about the types of disputes that can be assessed by MAS and CARS or for help lodging an application, contact CTP Assist on 1300 656 919.

 You cannot take your claim to court unless the claim has been referred to CARS, and a certificate of assessment or exemption has been issued.